-Trainees will complete one or more projects during the rotation.
+Trainees may be asked to complete one or more projects during MLPR rotations.
 Given the relatively short time each rotation involves, the project will likely involve work after the rotation has formally ended.
 This "spill over" is intentional, allowing the trainee to stay connected with those with whom he/she has worked and providing for other opportunities for synergy within Duke Health.